Jan Ingenhousz: Other work

-In addition to his work in the Netherlands and Vienna, Ingenhousz spent time in France, England, Scotland, and Switzerland, among other places.
+In addition to his work in the Netherlands and Austria, Ingenhousz spent time in France, England, Scotland, and Switzerland, among other places.
 He carried out research in electricity, heat conduction, and chemistry, and was in close and frequent correspondence with both Benjamin Franklin and Henry Cavendish.

 Ingenhousz was elected a Fellow of the Royal Society of London in 1769 and a member of the American Philosophical Society in 1786.

 In 1799, Ingenhousz died at Bowood House, near Calne in Wiltshire, and was buried in the churchyard of St Mary the Virgin, Calne.
 His wife died the following year.

 Tribute

-On 8 December 2017, a Google Doodle commemorated Ingenhousz’s 287th birthday, recognizing him as ”the inspired thinker who discovered the photosynthetic process.”
+On 8 December 2017, a Google Doodle commemorated Ingenhousz’s 287th birthday, recognising him as ”the inspired thinker who discovered the photosynthetic process.”